chevere/docs/components/VarDump.md

 > 😉 Check [source code](https://github.com/chevere/chevere/blob/master/src/Chevere/Components/VarDump/functions.php) for functions `xd` and `xdd` for a better understanding

-## Helper functions

-The following helper functions can be used to save some boilerplate.

-* Namespace `Chevere\Components\VarDump`
-  * `getVarDumpPlain` to create a plain var dump
-  * `getVarDumpConsole` to create a console var dump
-  * `getVarDumpHtml` to create a HTML var dump

 ## Replacing `var_dump`

+Following functions can be used as drop-in replacement for [var_dump](https://www.php.net/var-dump).

+### xd

-Function [xd](https://github.com/chevere/chevere/blob/master/src/Chevere/Components/VarDump/functions.php#L75) prints information about one of more variables to the output stream.
-It is a drop-in replacement for `var_dump`.
+Function [xd](https://github.com/chevere/chevere/blob/master/src/Chevere/Components/VarDump/functions.php#L75) is a drop-in replacement for `var_dump` and it prints information about one of more variables to the output stream.

+### xdd

 Function [xdd](https://github.com/chevere/chevere/blob/master/src/Chevere/Components/VarDump/functions.php#L101) does the same as `xd`, but it `exit`.

+### Customizing output stream

+By declaring [VarDumpInstance](../reference/Chevere/Components/VarDump/VarDumpInstance.md) you can change the default stream used by `xd` and `xdd`.